LORD BYRON

 DQ: Oh, right - anyway - what seems to be the problem?

-DQ: Do go on - I am taking notes - an innovation in the medical field
+DQ: Do go on - I am taking notes - the latest medical innovation from our peers in Germany

 S: I sleep - and wake - and sleep - and wake - to the sound of (somewhat embarrassed) Bob - bob - bobby - BOB!! - bobbobbob - BOB you Dog - bobby bob bobby, etc - I can't sleep for it - and I fear I'm losing my mind